-The gist of me is that I'm a generalist designer/developer who likes building things for the web, one of the good ones, and you'll probably enjoy grabbing a beer or coffee with me.
+The gist of me is that I'm a generalist designer/developer who likes building things for the web and you'll probably enjoy grabbing a beer or coffee with me.
 I like reading, writing, strolling around in cities, coffee, cooking, and photography (all the attributes of a modern, white male, isn't it?).
 At least I've got my humor.

-I've been designing and writing code professionally for almost six years now.
+I've been designing and writing code for around seven years now.
 So far, I've avoided to put myself under one label – to specialise in one thing only – and instead gone for this Jack of all Trades role in the various teams I've had the pleasure of working with.
-I like all things graphic and digital design, front and backend development, product and strategy, as well as having fun in a team.
+I like all things graphic and digital design, front and backend development, product and strategy, typography and API design, copywriting and CSS architecture.

 For university, I studied Software Engineering at Chalmers in Gothenburg, Sweden.
 Between the classes of data structures and mathematical modeling, I freelanced in web design on the side, while enjoying the joys of student society life.
 I still look back on my university time as one of the happiest periods of my life.

 During a year, I worked for Spotify in their Street Team.
 I was, together with a small group of other awesome students from Stockholm and Linköping, responsible for the university presence of Spotify.
 We arranged super fun hackathons and other cool events, like Gothenburg Startup Hack, Diversify, and Monkey Music Challenge 2.
 This might have been the most fun "job" I've ever had so far.